 And who else is it that has power to gather all the nations before him to judge them, but only God?

 Matthew records Jesus’ warning that there is coming a time when he, as God, will indeed summon the nations before his throne to give account to him; and he will dispense judgment.
-“When the Son of man comes in his glory, and all the angels with him, then he will sit on his glorious throne.
-Before him will be gathered all the nations, and he will separate people one from another as a shepherd separates the sheep from the goats.
-And he will place the sheep on his right, but the goats on the left…..And these will go away into eternal punishment, but the righteous into eternal life” (Matt 25:31-33, 46).
+“When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit upon his the throne of his glory: And before him shall be gathered all nations: and he shall separate them one from another, as a shepherd divideth his sheep from the goats: And he shall set the sheep on his right hand, but the goats on the left…..And these will go away into everlasting punishment: but the righteous into life eternal” (Matt 25:31-33, 46).

 Jesus knows the future

 In various passages in Matthew’s gospel, Jesus predicts his imminent trial, whipping, death, burial and resurrection – see 16:1-4, 21; 17:9, 12, 22-23.
-For example, “See, we are going up to Jerusalem.
-And the Son of Man will be delivered over to the chief priests and scribes, and they will condemn him to death and deliver him over to the Gentiles to be mocked and flogged and crucified, and he will be raised on the third day” (Matt 20:18-19).
+For example, “Behold, we go up to Jerusalem; and the Son of Man shall be betrayed unto the chief priests and unto the scribes, and they shall condemn him to death, And shall deliver him to the Gentiles to mock, and to scourge, and to crucify him; and the third day he shall rise again” (Matt 20:18-19).

 Jesus is Lord of the Sabbath

 When Jesus was accused by the Pharisees of breaking the Sabbath, he referred them to the Old Testament where King David ate the showbread that was reserved in the temple.
-Jesus told the Pharisees he was greater than the temple, therefore he had the right to break the Sabbath because, he said, “the Son of man is lord of the Sabbath” (Matt 12:8).
+Jesus told the Pharisees he was greater than the temple, therefore he had the right to break the Sabbath because, he said, “the Son of man is lord even of the sabbath day” (Matt 12:8).

 How could Jesus make such a statement, one which was a claim to deity, if he wasn’t God?
-When God gave the Ten Commandments to Israel, in the fourth Commandment which is that concerning the Sabbath, he says in part, “the seventh day is a Sabbath to the LORD your God…..For in six days the LORD made heaven and earth, the sea, and all that is in them, and rested the seventh day.
-Therefore the LORD blessed the Sabbath day and made it holy” (Exod 20:10-11).
+When God gave the Ten Commandments to Israel, in the fourth Commandment which is that concerning the Sabbath, he says in part, “the seventh day is the sabbath of the LORD thy God…..For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day, and hallowed it” (Exod 20:10-11).
 How could any mere man or prophet make such a claim if it wasn’t true?
 Jesus’s statement that he is Lord of the Sabbath shows that he is identifying himself with the creator God; and therefore if he chooses to break the Sabbath by working, it is his prerogative to do so because the Sabbath is his alone.

 Jesus is Lord of the temple